Gaia DR2 contents - Gaia

-The Gaia Archive will be the main point of access to the Gaia DR2 data, but the data is also served from our partner data centres (CDS, ASDC, ARI and AIP).
+The Gaia Archive is the main point of access to the Gaia DR2 data, but the data is also served from our partner data centres (CDS, ASDC, ARI and AIP).
 Data can be extracted from the Gaia Archive by performing ADQL queries and downloading the corresponding results tables.
-The Gaia DR2 data set will be downloadable in compressed CSV-format, but be aware that the downloadable file set will likely exceed 550 GB.
+The Gaia DR2 data set is also downloadable in compressed CSV-format, but be aware that the downloadable file set exceeds 550 GB.

 Gaia DR2 passbands are offered to users as a record to understand how the Gaia DR2 magnitudes are computed, and to eventually reproduce analysis of data made by other DPAC Coordination Units.
 Another set of Gaia DR2 revised passbands are also available to the users now.
 Both sets of passbands are described in more detail here.

 The passbands are available for download.
 Please consider carefully which set to use with your data.

-Documentation will be provided along with the second data release in the form of a downloadable PDF and a webpage in a similar way as was done for Gaia Data Release 1.
+Documentation is provided along with the second data release in the form of a downloadable PDF and a webpage in a similar way as was done for Gaia Data Release 1.
 Please visit the Gaia Archive to access this documentation.

-The Gaia DR2 data model will accompany the data, describing all tables available in Gaia data release 2 together with the names and contents of the columns inside.
-This information will become available from the Gaia Archive along with the release of the data.
+The Gaia DR2 data model describes all tables together with the names and contents of the columns inside each table.
+This information is available from the Gaia Archive along with the release of the data.

 Data Release papers

-Along with the data release documentation, several data processing papers will be published describing the specifics of the data processing and validation performed by the different coordination units in the Gaia Data Processing and Analysis Consortium (DPAC).
-Also some papers on the performance verification of Gaia will be presented, providing basic demonstrations of the scientific potential of the Gaia DR2 catalogue.
-These performance verification papers will not be exhaustive or a definitive treatment of the topics.
+Along with the data release documentation, several data processing papers have been published describing the specifics of the data processing and validation performed by the different coordination units in the Gaia Data Processing and Analysis Consortium (DPAC).
+There are also some papers on the performance verification of Gaia, providing basic demonstrations of the scientific potential of the Gaia DR2 catalogue.

-Below the titles of the expected papers are given.
-More info on them is available here.
+The titles of the papers are listed below.
+More information on them is available here.